Silicon Valley builds up in Microsoft's backyard

 SEATTLE In the last week of August, Twitter entertained dozens of potential young recruits at a chic studio, while Facebook served drinks and snacks to job-seekers at its own office.
 More than 175 showed up to a similar event at Google in June.

-Microsoft alumni are now running the Seattle offices of Facebook Inc, Twitter Inc and Google Inc, and they look to their former employer as a source for new talent.
+Microsoft alumni are now running the Seattle offices of Facebook Inc (FB.O), Twitter Inc (TWTR.N) and Google Inc (GOOGL.O), and they look to their former employer as a source for new talent.
 Microsoft has always suffered some loss of talent to competitors, but it now has to battle attractive companies in its own backyard to hire the tech stars it needs to reposition itself as a leader in mobile and the cloud.

 "A lot of our top engineers are from Microsoft and they are doing really well," said Rohit Wad, who leads Facebook's Seattle office after an 18-year career at Microsoft.
 "The deep computer science knowledge they have is directly applicable to a lot of work we do."